yopocho/VGA-Project/README.md

 This project is licensed under the MIT License

 ## List of commands
-clearscherm,
+- clearscherm,
-lijn,
+- lijn,
-rechthoek,
+- rechthoek,
-wacht,
+- wacht,
-tekst,
+- tekst,
-bitmap,
+- bitmap,
-cirkel,
+- cirkel,
-figuur,
+- figuur,
+- herhaal,

+## known bugs and errors
+- command , (example: clearscherm ,) if there is a space on any other spot there is no problem but when it is a comma richt after the space it will give an unkown command error.
+This is because it doesnt recoginze the command with a space at the end.
-herhaal,
+- herhaal,
+- errors are broad and not added everywhere

+## posible new features
+- parser filter on \n: so we can send multiple commands at the same
+- random numbers, to auto generate input